 Back in 2014, I watched a movie called ‘stretch’ that revolved around a guy called Kevin who also goes by the name of stretch, a limousine taxi driver who had moved to Los Angeles to be an actor but he couldn’t book roles because apparently, he doesn’t have a presence.
-Anyway, he got some hot chic mysteriously but she left her for an NFL quarterback…and then he hopped into some social media app like many men do when they are unlucky with females.
+Anyway, he got some hot chic mysteriously but she left him for an NFL quarterback…and then he hopped into some social media app like many men do when they are unlucky with females.

 After a few days, he got a match and the texting went thus;